 You also can enroll by telephone.
 Call ConnectOne at 1-800-881-3938.
-From the main menu, choose the "health and welfare benefits" option and then follow the prompts for the Benefits Service Center.
-Your enrollment deadline is available online or on your Personal Enrollment Worksheet
+From the ConnectOne main menu, choose the "health and welfare benefits" option and then follow the prompts for the Benefits Service Center.
+Your enrollment deadline is shown online and on your Personal Enrollment Worksheet.